mnbnkr/duelyst.gg-improvements/card-text/edited-converted/card_list_part_2_converted.md

 text:     **Summon Dervish**

 name:     Fountain of Youth
-text:     Fully heal all friendly minions.
+text:     Fully heal all allied minions.

 name:     Iris Barrier
 text:     Your General takes no damage during your turn.